 - 18 If very few or none of the core subjects are included, then the degree assessment application will be returned to the applicant and no fee taken.

 Applicants will be advised that the most efficient route to pursue HCPC registration is to request accreditation for prior learning (APL) from the university for enrolment onto an IBMS accredited undergraduate degree. - 19 If insufficient information is provided a request for additional information is emailed to the applicant and the application held for initial screening pending receipt of the information. - 1.10 Qualifications that are accepted after initial screening are assessed against the academic components described in the QAA Subject benchmark statement for biomedical sciences (current edition published October 2019) which are the basis of the taught elements on an IBMS accredited degree.
-Applicants will receive their outcome within a maximum of 12 weeks (which starts once payment has been received). - 1.11 Degree assessments are carried out by assessors who, as academic staff closely associated with IBMS accredited biomedical science undergraduate degrees (e.g. programme leaders), are familiar with the academic requirements for HCPC registered biomedical scientists. - 1.12 There are two possible outcomes of the full assessment:
+The majority of degree assessments are completed within 12 weeks, from the point at which the application has been approved to be assessed and the payment has been received. - 1.11 Degree assessments are carried out by assessors who, as academic staff closely associated with IBMS accredited biomedical science undergraduate degrees (e.g. programme leaders), are familiar with the academic requirements for HCPC registered biomedical scientists. - 1.12 There are two possible outcomes of the full assessment: